jeroencvlier/DeepLearning-Navigation/README.md

 ![GIF of Trained Network](Images/BananaAnimation1.gif)

-### <u>Introduction:</u>
+### <u>Introduction</u>

 The goal of this project is to train a neural network to navigate through an environment set up by [Unity](https://unity.com/) to collect yellow bananas and avoid collecting blue bananas.

 ### <u>Environment</u>
 Once the Unity environment has been set up, the agent will navigate around collecting yellow bananas for a reward of +1 and blue bananas for a reward of -1.
-The state-space consists of an array of 37 elements describing the environment in front of the agent, including the objects, and velocity of the agent.
+The state space consists of an array of 37 elements describing the environment in front of the agent, including the objects and velocity of the agent.

 There are 4 possible actions in this environment: